mapzen/documentation/docs/guides/github-tutorial.md

 The files provided for the tutorial include information about the repository's license, some markdown documents, and a `docs` folder.
 You are going to create a web page from the contents of the `docs` folder.

 1. Look at the files in your forked repository.
 2. Click the `docs` folder to display its contents.
-It contains a `css` folder, which imports a visual theme for the website you will create, and `_config.yml` to set up the website.
+It contains `_config.yml` with configuration information to set up the website.

     ![Files in the repository](images/repo-files-css-config.png)